ViewComponent/view_component/README.md

 Collection slots can be rendered multiple times.
 They expose an accessor with the pluralized name of the slot (`#rows`), which is an Array of `BoxComponent::Row` instances.

+To learn more about the design of the Slots API, see https://github.com/github/view_component/pull/348.

 ##### Defining Slots

 Slots are defined by the `with_slot` macro: